What is an HMRC enquiry?

 - HMRC have questions about your tax return – which, although unrelated to R&D – has triggered the enquiry.
 R&D is usually then included for completeness.

 - HMRC are focusing enquiries on a particular sector or type of technology to ensure they are approaching claims in the sector consistently.
+A recent example of this is software.

 This is why at ForrestBrown we put so much time and effort into ensuring our R&D tax credit claims are as thorough and well presented as they can reasonably be.
 Our claims process has a five-step quality assurance process built in, including a review by an ex-HMRC inspector.
 This will give you confidence and stand you in good stead during an enquiry.